HiLab-git/DMSPS/readme.md

 # Dataset
 * The ACDC dataset with mask annotations can be downloaded from: [ACDC](https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html).
 * The Scribble annotations of ACDC can be downloaded from: [Scribble](https://gvalvano.github.io/wss-multiscale-adversarial-attention-gates/data).
-* You can also download the ACDC data from the following Baidu disk link, where the same training set, test set and verification set as in DMSPS have been divided: [ACDC](https://pan.baidu.com/s/1Wqcw_qFNezplzdewQMHXsg).
+* The ACDC data can also be downloaded from the following BaiduPan link, where the same training set, test set and verification set as in DMSPS have been divided: [ACDC BaiduPan](https://pan.baidu.com/s/1Wqcw_qFNezplzdewQMHXsg).
 The extraction code is：et38 .
 * The WORD dataset can be downloaded from [WORD](https://github.com/HiLab-git/WORD?tab=readme-ov-file).
+* The BraTS2020 dataset can be downloaded from [BraTS2020](https://www.med.upenn.edu/cbica/brats2020/data.html).
+Note that this work aimed to segment two foreground classes: the tumor core and the peritumoral edema.
+Scribbles could be genearted by this simulation code: [scribble-generate](https://github.com/HiLab-git/DMSPS/blob/master/code/dataloader/scribble_generater.py)

 # Usage: [Taking the ACDC segmentation task as an example]